 Riker Danzig’s experience in the multifaceted area of solid waste disposal is unparalleled.
-We have represented the principal developers of waste-to-energy facilities, Covanta Energy (Covanta), and Wheelabrator Environmental Systems Inc. (Wheelabrator) in connection with enforcement actions of DEP, and all other aspects of solid waste regulation.
-The firm has represented the Integrated Waste Services Association, the trade association of the waste-to-energy industry, as intervenor in a major litigation and in legislative initiatives.
+We have represented the principal developers of waste-to-energy facilities, Covanta Energy (“Covanta”), and Wheelabrator Technologies Inc. (“Wheelabrator”), in connection with enforcement actions of NJDEP, and all other aspects of solid waste regulation.
+The Firm has represented the Integrated Waste Services Association, the trade association of the waste-to-energy industry, as intervenor in a major litigation and in legislative initiatives.

-The firm represented Wheelabrator and assisted it in securing the requisite permits and approvals for construction of a resource recovery facility in Gloucester County.
-In the process, we assisted the client in developing, proposing and having adopted by the BPU, a generic approach to regulation of resource recovery facilities which involves a rate levelization process never before attempted.
-We also successfully defended the site designated for the facility in trial and appellate litigation and achieved a favorable resolution of various matters before the DEP, including litigation concerning alleged air permit violations.
-The firm also represented Wheelabrator in litigation pertaining to the continued viability of its franchise and the covenant not to compete, which the Gloucester County Improvement Authority had entered into in connection with a financing.
+The Firm represented Wheelabrator’s New Jersey subsidiary, Wheelabratoer Gloucester Company, L.P. (“WGC”) and assisted it in securing the requisite permits and approvals for construction of a resource recovery facility in Gloucester County.
+In the process, we assisted the client in developing, proposing and having adopted by the BPU a generic approach to regulation of resource recovery facilities which involves a rate levelization process never before attempted.
+We also successfully defended the site designated for the facility in trial and appellate litigation and achieved a favorable resolution of various matters before the NJDEP, including litigation concerning alleged air permit violations.
+The Firm also represented Wheelabrator in litigation pertaining to the continued viability of its franchise and the covenant not to compete, which the Gloucester County Improvement Authority had entered into in connection with a financing.

-The firm represented Granite Acquisition, Inc. (“Granite”) in a 2014 regulatory filing which secured approval of the change in indirect control over Wheelabrator Environmental Systems, Inc., (“WES”), a New Jersey solid waste disposal utility which operates a waste-to-energy facility in Gloucester County, N.J.
-Granite acquired all of the stock of WES’s indirect owner, Wheelabrator Technologies, Inc., from several indirect subsidiaries of Waste Management, Inc. Recently, the firm secured approval of EQT Infrastructure, Inc’s. acquisition of indirect control of Environmental Protection and Improvement Company, LLC (EPIC), a New Jersey solid waste collector and disposal utility carrying on an intermodal container business at a railroad facility in Newark, N.J.
-In 2015 we assisted EPIC in the successful resolution of an issue related to operations at its intermodal container facility in Newark, NJ.
+The Firm secured approval of EQT Infrastructure, Inc’s. acquisition of indirect control of Environmental Protection and Improvement Company, LLC (“EPIC”), a New Jersey solid waste collector and disposal utility carrying on an intermodal container business at a railroad facility in Newark, N.J.
+In 2015 we assisted EPIC in the successful resolution of an issue with the New Jersey Department of Environmental Protection related to operations at its intermodal container facility in Newark, NJ.
 We also assist several clients who own companies in the solid waste business in New Jersey in complying with the A901 Statute, which imposes stringent reporting requirements on those in the ownership chain of such companies.